 Concerns/Complaints may be addressed by any Easterseals MORC employee.
-Most concerns are informal and addressed by your assigned staff as designated by their job description of linking/coordinating care.
-Concerns expressed to the assigned staff are documented in the EMR with resolution or action taken.
+Most concerns are informal and addressed by your assigned staff as designated by their job description of

 If a complaint involves a code protected right, the person receiving the complaint will notify the appropriate Office of Recipient Rights (ORR).
 The ORR may conduct an investigation and require remedial action to prevent a recurrence of the complaint.